Florida Outdoor Adventures

-Also, as a wilderness first responder, Dave K is trained to respond to medical emergencies in the backcountry.
-And, as an kayak instructor, he is qualified not only to perform, but to teach open water sea kayak safety and rescue skills.
+Also, as a wilderness first responder, your guide is trained to respond to medical emergencies in the backcountry.
+And, as an kayak instructor, they are qualified not only to perform, but to teach open water sea kayak safety and rescue skills.
 Florida Outdoor Adventures carries the required Everglades National Park Commercial Use Authorization permit and guide/outfitter business general liability insurance.
 We have also prepared and use an up-to-date Emergency Action Plan.

 Your guide will be your navigator, route planner, gear packer, wildlife spotter, naturalist interpreter, camp site organizer, broken gear repairman, spirit motivator, emergency rescuer, personal chef and pot scrubber.
 They will share their knowledge of this unique environment with you, instruct you in kayaking skills, keep you safe, make you feel comfortable camping in the backcountry, and prepare delicious meals for you.
 They are also just plain fun!
 Kayak with us and you'll get to know the Everglades like the back of your hand.